Homemade Banana Pudding Cups

 Can I make banana pudding in advance?

 Of course!
 The custard can be made 1-2 days ahead of time.
-Just be sure to keep it in an airtight container and in the fridge.
+Just be sure to keep it in an airtight container in the fridge.
 The rest really needs to be made the day of.
-Though, if you’re okay with the vanilla wafers not being crunchy, you can layer this dessert the night before, and keep covered in the fridge.
+Though, if you’re okay with the vanilla wafers not being crunchy, you can layer this dessert the night before, and keep it covered in the fridge.
 Right before serving, dollop each pudding with Chantilly cream!

 angled shot of three glasses of banana pudding with two spoons beside, white flowers, vanilla wafers, and white cheese cloth around.